frontenddogma/web-development-glossary/manuscript/p.md

 : A computer network administration software utility used to test the reachability of a host on an Internet Protocol (IP) network.
 It is available for virtually all operating systems that have networking capability, including most embedded network administration software.
 Ping measures the round-trip time for messages sent from the originating host to a destination computer that are echoed back to the source.&nbsp;[†](#w-ping)

 Pinging
-: A colloquial expression for notifying or contacting another person.
+: A colloquial expression for contacting or notifying another person.

 Pixel
-: A physical point in a raster image, or the smallest addressable element in an all points addressable display device; so it is the smallest controllable element of a picture represented on the screen.
+: A physical point in a raster image, or the smallest addressable element in an all-points-addressable display device; so it is the smallest controllable element of a picture represented on the screen.
 Each pixel is a sample of an original image; more samples typically provide more accurate representations of the original.
 The intensity of each pixel is variable.
 In color imaging systems, a color is typically represented by three or four component intensities such as red, green, and blue, or cyan, magenta, yellow, and black.&nbsp;[†](#w-pixel)

 Pixel-perfect
-: The development goal of building exactly to design specs (that is, the resulting site or app looks exactly as designed, down to each pixel), as well as to have a site or app look exactly the same on all browsers and devices.
+: The development goal of building exactly to design specs (that is, the resulting site or app looks exactly as intended, down to each pixel), as well as to have a site or app look exactly the same on all browsers and devices.
 In modern web development with its focus on responsive design and an indeterminable combination of browsers and devices, pixel-perfection is considered an unrealistic and problematic practice.

 Placeholder
 : → Free variable